cpd55/03-Getting-and-Cleaning-Data/README.md

 03 Getting and Cleaning Data

+The Codebook.md holds the definition about data.

-The program does the following steps:
+The run_analysis.R does the following steps:

 1. Loading
   1. Loading the test data